Kay Thompson: Recordings

 Throughout the 1950s and early 1960s, Thompson mentored the solo career of the young Andy Williams.
 She helped land him a regular singing spot on NBC-TV's new late-night series, The Tonight Show, hosted by Steve Allen.
-She got her friend Archie Bleyer to add Williams to the roster of artists on his label Cadence Records where she wrote many of the songs he recorded, including the 1958 Top 20 hit "Promise Me, Love".
-In 1963, Thompson paired the Christmas song "Holiday Season"—a song she had written and first performed in 1945—with the 1942 Irving Berlin Christmas song Happy Holiday, and gave it to Williams to sing.
-This medley arrangement and recording became a very popular hit, and has since been covered by many artists.
-Although it had been denied for decades, Williams admitted in his 2009 memoir, Moon River and Me (Viking Press), that he and Thompson had been secret lovers for several years, despite the age gap between them.
+She got her friend Archie Bleyer to add Williams to the roster of artists on his label Cadence Records, where she wrote many of the songs he recorded, including the 1958 top-20 hit "Promise Me, Love".
+In 1963, Thompson paired the Christmas song "Holiday Season" – a song she had written and first performed in 1945 – with the 1942 Irving Berlin Christmas song "Happy Holiday", and gave it to Williams to sing.
+This medley arrangement and recording became a popular hit and has since been covered by many artists.
+Although it had been denied for decades, Williams admitted in his 2009 memoir, Moon River and Me (Viking Press), that Thompson and he had been secret lovers for several years, despite the 19-year age gap between them.

 Thompson later recorded a spoken-word album for Signature Records, Let's Talk About Russia, which detailed her adventures in Moscow.
 Signature released a single of two songs by Thompson, "Dasvidanya" and "Moscow Cha Cha".
 She served as an adviser to Patti Page's 1957 television series, The Big Record.

-Thompson kept busy with nightclub and television performances, as well as overseeing her successful "Eloise" franchise.
-She returned to live in New York in 1969.
+Thompson kept busy with nightclub and television performances, as well as overseeing her successful Eloise franchise.
+She returned to live in New York City in 1969.
 Immediately following the death of Judy Garland in 1969, Thompson appeared with goddaughter Liza Minnelli in Tell Me That You Love Me, Junie Moon (1970).
 In 1974, Thompson directed a fashion show at the Palace of Versailles, featuring a performance by Minnelli and the collections of Halston, Bill Blass, Oscar de la Renta, and Anne Klein.